hiverkiya/Let-Us-C-Solutions/Periodic Test -2.md

    (1)

       The stack can be easily allocated as well as freed again, so it is a natural choice.
-      All the variable addresses are relative to the stack pointer that is incremented at each function call or return.
+      All the variable addresses are relative to the stack pointer that's incremented at each call or return.
       Fast easy way to allocate and cleanup memory used by these variables.

    (2)